albertkx/Berkeley-Crossword-Solver/README.md

 This is the official code for the ACL 2022 paper [Automated Crossword Solving](https://arxiv.org/abs/2205.09665).
 This repository contains the code for replicating training and running our **Berkeley Crossword Solver** system.
 We also release pretrained models, precomputed FAISS embeddings, and a crossword clue-answer dataset.

-This code is standalone.
 Those interested in the Matt Ginsberg's Dr.Fill solver can find it on the `drfill` branch.
 After the victory at the 2021 ACPT, the original Dr.Fill was retired.
-The code is here primarily for archival purposes, and Matt Ginsberg is not in a position to provide assistance with it.
+The Dr.Fill code is here primarily for archival purposes, and Matt Ginsberg is not in a position to provide assistance with it.

 [[PDF]](https://arxiv.org/abs/2205.09665)